abstracta/jmeter-java-dsl/docs/guide/scale/blazemeter.md

 By default the engine is configured to timeout if test execution takes more than 1 hour.
-This timeout exists to avoid any potential problem with BlazeMeter execution not detected by the client, and avoid keeping the test indefinitely running until is interrupted by a user, which is specially annoying when running tests in automated fashion, for example in CI/CD.
+This timeout exists to avoid any potential problem with BlazeMeter execution not detected by the client, and avoid keeping the test indefinitely running until is interrupted by a user, which may incur in unnecessary expenses in BlazeMeter and is specially annoying when running tests in automated fashion, for example in CI/CD.
 It is strongly advised to **set this timeout properly in each run**, according to the expected test execution time plus some additional margin (to consider for additional delays in BlazeMeter test setup and teardown) to avoid unexpected test plan execution failure (due to timeout) or